 Hair loss is a common problem that can affect men and women.
 In fact, 2 out of 3 men will experience some form of male pattern baldness by 35 years old.
 Androgenetic alopecia, or male pattern baldness (MPB), is caused by DHT, a hormone that affects hair follicles.
 In men's tendency for hair loss, excess of DHT causes the hair follicles at the hairline and crown to shrink.
 This process starts early and can be found in 20% of men in their 20s and 30% in their 30s.

-Two common treatments are clinically proven to help hair loss, finasteride and minoxidil.
+Two common treatments are clinically proven to help hair loss; Finasteride and Minoxidil.
 With regular use, both of these products can help slow down male pattern hair loss (also known as androgenetic alopecia) and help promote hair regrowth.
-Although both of these products work to achieve the same goal, they work in very different ways.
-Let’s break down the differences between finasteride and minoxidil.
+Although both of these products work to achieve the same goal, they work differently.
+Let's break down the differences between Finasteride and Minoxidil.

 What is male pattern balding?

 Male pattern baldness, also known as androgenetic alopecia, is men's most common type of hair loss.
 One cause of this condition is genetics; if there is a family history of baldness, especially on the mother's side, you are more susceptible to it.

 Research has found that male pattern baldness is connected to male sex hormones called androgens.
 These androgens can affect many things within the body, including regulating hair growth and loss.

 Male pattern baldness can begin as early as the teenage years, but it's more commonly found in adult men.
 Some men find their hair loss starts at the temple or crown of the head, while others notice it in a single spot or a receding hairline in the form of an "M" shape.

 What is the difference between minoxidil and finasteride?